Azzahalhashmi/Task3/README.md

 # Task 3: Chat bot
 This repository is about creating chat bot using IBM Waston, and there is 2 subTasks:

-1- Create the assistant IBM waston.
+1- Create the assistant IBM waston and export it as a JSON file.

-2- Connecting the interface with the assistant.
+2- Integrate with a website.

 Here is the list of files: